Adam Levine, Blake Shelton Get Candid About Quitting ‘The Voice’ After Season 12

 Rumors that both Adam and Blake could quit The Voice sooner rather than later have been swirling for months, leaving fans of the NBC show furious that the series could continue on without Levine and Shelton after the two will have appeared on all 12 seasons once the upcoming round of shows wraps.

-A number of Shelton and Levine’s fans have hit out at the network amid the speculation, telling The Voice bosses via Twitter that they have no plans to tune in to the show if Adam and Blake are no longer a part of the series.
+A number of Shelton and Levine’s fans have hit out at the network amid the speculation, telling The Voice bosses via Twitter that they have no plans to tune into the show if Adam and Blake are no longer a part of the series.

 “@NBCTheVoice if Blake Shelton and Adam Levine aren’t on I won’t watch #snoozefest,” Twitter user @AnnaKrosp hit back amid the quitting rumors surrounding Blake and Adam’s futures on The Voice, while @CE_x0 tweeted out, “I know they are just rumours as of now but if Blake and Adam leave the voice I don’t think I’ll watch.
 They make the show @NBCTheVoice.”